minitwit-tdb/DevOps/report/ProcessView.md

 ![Grafana dashboard](./images/grafana.png)

-While these metrics allows us to assess the general health of our endpoints, allowing us to react slow response times, then our monitoring could be further enhanced.
+While these metrics allow us to assess the general health of our endpoints, allowing us to react to slow response times, our monitoring could be further enhanced.

 As an example we could include metrics on the servers health (CPU, Disk usage, etc.) directly in Grafana, since it is only available on the Digital Ocean dashboard right now.
 Furthermore it might also have been possible to aggregate our data differently to expose issues quicker.
-Perhaps we could have compared current response times with those an hour ago to see if any regressions has occurred?
+Perhaps we could have compared current response times with those an hour ago to see if any regressions have occurred?

 ### What do you log in your systems and how do you aggregate logs?